wbz-hot/protagonist/docs/rfcs/005-engine-rework.md

 - ingest + reingest

 Above for origin-strategies
-- basic-http-authentication - Optimised
+- basic-http-authentication - Optimised (for I)
 - basic-http-authentication - Not Optimised
-- s3-ambient - Optimised
+- s3-ambient - Optimised (for I)
 - s3-ambient - Not Optimised
-- sftp - Optimised
+- sftp - Optimised (for I)
 - sftp - Not Optimised
 - default